 Who Can Get Involved

-Our Beginner UX course will help you understand the basics of user experience and give you the confidence to undertake new, bolder and more innovative projects.
-The programme has been designed to fully equip you with all of the tools you need to succeed in UX.
-Beginner UX Design is taught in a small, friendly environment with first-class tutors dedicated to helping you succeed and grasp the basics you need to further develop your knowledge.
+The Beginner UX Design course will help you understand the basics of user experience and master the design process with a user-centered approach.
+This 8-week program has been designed to fully equip you with all the tools and methodologies you need to succeed as a UX designer: starting from the discovery research, going through the design and prototyping phases up to the final testing of your solution.
+Classes are taught in a small, friendly environment with first-class tutors dedicated to helping you succeed and grasp the basics you need to further develop your knowledge.

 What our students say about us